robertmaynard/Sandbox/CMakeCrossCompiler/README.md

-Show how to use a CMake ToolChaib file as the CMAKE_USER_MAKE_RULES_OVERRIDE.
+Show how to use a CMake ToolChain file as the CMAKE_USER_MAKE_RULES_OVERRIDE.
 This is useful if you have required compiler flags you need set for both verifying the compiler works and for making all your targets.